45 Pages Posted: 4 Oct 2017 Last revised: 28 Dec 2019

-In this paper we analyze the effects of geographic diversification on firm risk using a new dataset containing granular information on firm geographic locations.
-After accounting for determinants of geographic diversification, we find that geographically complex firms are characterized by significantly higher risk, reflected in lower credit quality, than their locally focused peers.
-The findings are consistent with geographically complex firms having higher information and monitoring costs.
-The higher risk of geographically diversified firms is not consistent with the hedging hypothesis that predicts a reduction in risk as a result of geographic diversification of cash flows and business risk.
-The identified effects are economically important and are more pronounced in the presence of business diversification.
-The results hold for firms of varying size and cannot be explained by business diversification or other firm, industry, and local factors.
+In this paper we present new evidence on the relation between geographic diversification and firm risk using granular data on corporate locations.
+After accounting for determinants of geographic diversification, we find that geographically complex firms exhibit significantly higher risk than their focused peers.
+The findings are consistent with the hypothesis that geographically complex firms involve higher information and monitoring costs.
+The results are not consistent with the hedging hypothesis, which predicts a reduction in risk as a result of geographic diversification of cash flows and business risk.
+The effects have a significant economic magnitude and are stronger in the presence of business diversification, which also increases a firm’s complexity.
+The results continue to hold for firms of varying size and cannot be explained by other firm, industry, and local factors.

 Keywords: firm complexity, geographic diversification, information frictions, location, credit quality